Jupiter Bay News

 Wasting Condo Owner Money

-The Jupiter Bay Board of Directors announced that their infamous East C “repair” and renovation project has run out of reserve funds and will require a $303,732 special assessment to pay for Board-approved construction work and previously undisclosed engineering inspections of this work.
+The Jupiter Bay Board of Directors announced on August 29, 2024, that their infamous East C “repair” and renovation project has run out of reserve funds and will require a $303,732 special assessment to pay for Board-approved construction work and previously undisclosed engineering inspections of this work.
 This estimated $871,555 project equates to $21,789 per unit balcony “repaired”.
 According to the engineer’s report, extra work could overrun the $871,555 estimate by 25% or more requiring another special assessment.

 Of the 40 East C building units, 15 of them (37.5%) were reported by Swaysland Engineering to have “minor” or “no” damage.
 This is $326,835 of East C reserve funds ($2,421 per owner) wasted on rebuilding balconies that are in relatively good condition.
 If only needed repairs in this building were addressed, the announced $2,250 special assessment would not have been required.
 Additionally, some of the $14,000 of engineering resources consumed on this work could have been applied to this year’s mandated Structural Integrity Reserve Study (SIRS) and milestone inspections, completing them on time.